microtrain/bootcamp/99-Appendix/Cloud/AWS.md

 [https://aws.amazon.com/elasticbeanstalk/?nc2=h_m1](https://aws.amazon.com/elasticbeanstalk/?nc2=h_m1)

-Free Tier services that is an easy-to-use services for deploying and scalling web applications without much installation and management of application.
+Free Tier services that is an easy-to-use services for deploying and scaling web applications without much installation and management of application.
 You can upload your code and Elastic Beanstalk automatically handles deployment with management containers for environments such as Java, .NET, PHP, NODE.js, and Python on familiar servers.
 Elastic Beanstalk leverages other AWS Services such as EC2, S3, and SNS.

 ### Elastic Block Storage